 What is mindful eating?

-Mindful Eating is allowing yourself to become aware of the positive and nurturing sensations that are available through food selection and preparation by respecting your own inner wisdom.
+So you have probably been wondering what is mindful eating?
+Well, mindful eating is allowing yourself to become aware of the positive and nurturing sensations that are available through food selection and preparation by respecting your own inner wisdom.

 By using all your senses in choosing to eat food that is both satisfying and nourishing to your body, acknowledging your responses to food (likes, dislikes or neutral) without judgment, and becoming aware of physical hunger and satiety cues, you can change your relationship to food.